Scifabric/scifabric.github.io/blog/_posts/2017-04-26-new-pybossa-features.md

 author: teleyinex
 ---

 Our last blog post is from last year.
-And you might be wondering: what have you miss?
+And you might be wondering: what have I miss?

 A lot!
 We've been adding new features like: full text search API, web push notifications, Disqus integration, Favorites API for tasks, headless server...